auth0/docs/articles/connector/modify.md

 ## Using the configuration file

 The `config.json` file is the AD/LDAP Connector's main configuration file.
-It can be edited to make advnced changes that are not available via the AD/LDAP Connector Admin Console.
+It can be edited to make advanced changes that are not available via the AD/LDAP Connector Admin Console.
 The file is located in the install directory for the AD/LDAP Connector.
 The following settings are supported in this file:

  - `AD_HUB`: The Auth0 endpoint to which the connector will connect.
 This value is maintained by the connector.
  - `CA_CERT`: An authority certificate or array of authority certificates to check the remote host against.